nathanael-fijalkow/games_book/_sources/13_Multiplayer/references.md

 Because of that, the algorithm is no longer polynomial.
-If there are no constraints on the Nash equilibrium we are looking for, the complexity of the problem cannot be characterized using classical classes like \textrm{NP}completness because equilibria always exists and thus the answer to the decision problem would always be true.
+If there are no constraints on the Nash equilibrium we are looking for, the complexity of the problem cannot be characterized using classical classes like \NP-completness because equilibria always exists and thus the answer to the decision problem would always be true.
 The characterization of the complexity was done using the PPAD class {cite}`Daskalakis&Goldberg&Papadimitriou:2009`.